How to calculate your body mass index

 Another rough way of estimating the amount of a person's abdominal fat is by measuring the waist circumference.
 Men with a waist circumference of 40 inches or greater and women with a waist circumference of 35 inches or greater are considered to have increased health risks related to obesity.

 Body mass index vs. body fat percentage

-While the BMI is useful as a screening tool, it's only based on weight and height relative to age, which don't comprise enough data points to tell doctors about your body's composition.
+While the BMI is useful as a screening tool, it's only based on weight and height relative to age, which doesn't comprise enough data points to tell doctors about your body's composition.
 If you are a bodybuilder, for instance, you may have an "unhealthy" BMI score, even though you are an athlete with little body fat and are in excellent physical health.
 Measuring your individual body fat percentage, however, gives your healthcare professional an accurate and individualized reading of your risk for obesity-related disease.

 Actually measuring a person's body fat percentage is not easy and is often inaccurate without careful monitoring of the methods, however.
-The following methods require special equipment, trained personnel, can be costly, and some are only available in certain research facilities.
+The following methods require special equipment, trained personnel, which can be costly, and are only available in certain research facilities.

 - Underwater weighing (hydrostatic weighing): This method weighs a person underwater and then calculates lean body mass (muscle) and body fat.
 This method is one of the most accurate ones; however, the equipment is costly.

 - BOD POD: The BOD POD is a computerized, egg-shaped chamber.
 Using the same whole-body measurement principle as hydrostatic weighing, the BOD POD measures a subject's mass and volume, from which their whole-body density is determined.
 Using this data, body fat and lean muscle mass can then be calculated.

 - DEXA: Dual-energy X-ray absorptiometry (DEXA) measures bone density.
 It uses X-rays to determine not only the percentage of body fat but also where and how much fat is located in the body.

 The following two methods are simple and straightforward: